umbraco/rfcs/cms/0027-the-future-of-search.md

 Full text search, filtering and faceting can be used in conjunction with one another.

-The goal is to cover the most common use cases, not to define an exhaustive search abstraction for all search engines.
-For concrete search engine features outside the scope of the search abstraction, implementors are expected to utilize the search engine directly instead of going through this abstraction.
+The goal is to cover the most common use cases, not to define an exhaustive search abstraction for all search providers.
+For concrete search provider features outside the scope of the search abstraction, implementors are expected to utilize the search provider directly instead of going through this abstraction.

-TODO: appendix B
+#### Example of the search abstraction

+See Appendix B for a code example of what the search abstraction signature _could_ look like.

 #### Full text search